-- 5.7.1 STWL aims to achieve and maintain the balance of supply necessary to deliver their target levels of service 55 at least cost to their customers while minimizing impact on the environment.
+STWL sims to achieve and maintain the balance of supply necessary to deliver their target levels of service 55 at least cost to their customers while minimizing impact on the environment.
 Their WRMP presents results for each of their WRZs for the Baseline (existing situation forecasts) case for the planning period 2010 to 2035.
 Where a supply demand balance deficit is predicted, a programme of measures has been identified to address any shortfall.
-Measures that require funding have been incorporated into the Business Plan and contribute to their submission to Ofwat for the setting of tariffs for each Asset Management Plan (AMP) cycle. - 5.7.2 The main equation used in the assessment of the supply demand balance within each WRZ is:
+Measures that require funding have been incorporated into the Business Plan and contribute to their submission to Ofwat for the setting of tariffs for each Asset Management contribute to their submission to Ofwat for the setting of tariffs for each Asset Management Plan (AMP) cycle.

+5.7.2 The main equation used in the assessment of the supply demand balance within each WRZ is: